Limited number of revamped Modern Awards operative from February 2020

 On 27 November 2019, the proposed legislation to enshrine 6pm – midnight on Christmas Eve as a public holiday was passed by Queensland Parliament.
 The approval of the Bill had been anticipated, given the recommendation of the Education, Employment and Small Business Committee that the proposed legislation be passed, despite the fact it was universally opposed by employer groups during the consultation process.

-Continue reading “Christmas Eve declared part-day Public Holiday in Queensland”Ferry Master Sacked for Falling Asleep on the Job
+Continue reading “Christmas Eve declared part-day Public Holiday in Queensland”OUR SERVICES

 Representation